 4. What does the GRC provide?

 We provide sheets, bath towels, blankets, pillows, soap, meditation cushions, yoga mats, chairs, and meditation shawls and yoga nidra/savasana blankets.
-We also have two backjacks and three meditation benches.
+We also have a limited number of backjacks and meditation benches.
 You are of course welcome to bring your own of any of these items as well.
 We also have an assortment of spiritual literature, meditation coloring books, and colored pens and pencils.

 5. What should I bring?

-At this time, the GRC/MRC buildings do not have internet.
+The GRC/MRC buildings do not have internet.
+Limited WIFI is available on , or near, the screened deck of the house.
 If you have a smart phone, you can use your personal hotspot.
 Be advised that T-Mobile does not get good reception here, while At & T, Verizon, and Sprint, do.
 While on retreat, it is highly encouraged that you do NOT engage in your phones/computers/other devices so that you may completely immerse in your retreat experience.
-Please feel free to give loved ones our phone numbers in case of emergency: 352-213-2221 (Shana) and 352-316-6696 (Shana's husband Dan).
+Please feel free to give loved ones our phone numbers in case of emergency: 352-316-6696 (Dan).
 Then, you may wish to turn your phone off for the duration of the retreat.

 We have over one hundred acres of conservation property, with trails.
 We welcome you to enjoy them mindfully.
-Safety rules: Always wear covered shoes and pants and apply some type of bug spray, especially to your feet and lower legs, when hiking.
+Safety rules: Covered shoes and pants are suggested.
+Apply bug spray, especially to your feet and lower legs, when hiking.
 Please bring your phone on your trail hikes and sign in and out on the bulletin board when you leave for a hike.
 Shower or swim after hiking to avoid tick and redbug bites.
 Be mindful of wildlife and plants.
-We will go over North Florida Forest 101 tips during orientation.
+We would be happy to go over North Florida Forest 101 tips in person.

-Friendly, well-behaved, house-trained dogs are welcome in the cabins only, with advance notice/reservation, for an additional $10-20/pet/night fee (depending on size and type of pet).
+Friendly, well-behaved, house-trained dogs are welcome in some arears with advance notice/reservation, for an additional $10-15/pet/night fee (depending on size and type of pet).
 Must be kept on leash.
 Some teacher-led retreats will not allow pets.

 The GRC is managed by the Santa Fe Land Trust, a 501c3 non-profit.
-We always need coffees, teas, and various sweeteners.
-We also accept donations of spiritual books, potted herbs and vegetables, native plants, flowers for the altar and common spaces, candles, spices and other vegetarian stock ingredients, artwork/garden sculptures, and cash donations in the dana box to maintain and sustain the GRC and support our continued land conservation--now up to 150 acres preserved-- mission.
+We accept donations of spiritual books, potted herbs and vegetables, native plants, flowers for the altar and common spaces, candles, spices and other vegetarian stock ingredients, artwork/garden sculptures, and cash donations in the dana box to maintain and sustain the GRC and support our continued land conservation--now up to 140 acres preserved-- mission.

 We welcome and support your practice.
 Email Enpowr@aol.com to request a personal retreat.
 We can offer structured personal retreats, meditation instruction, and other assistance for your retreat, or simply give you the space you need.